Extended mean field control: a global numerical solution via finite-dimensional approximation: Numerical experiments

 In our experiments, we take the terminal condition as the function $g(x) = \lvert x\rvert^2 / {2}$.
 In order to satisfy the boundedness assumption of $g$ in \Cref{ass:reward}, we truncate $g$ as necessary outside some fixed domain.
 This aligns with the practical experiments, since the computational step is always confined within a bounded grid.\\

 \Cref{fig:daudin_ex} shows our experimental results when applied to a finite-dimensional approximation of 100 players.
 We compare the trained neural network $\bar{v}^{*}_{N,\eta}$ with the explicit one-dimensional solution, as well as Monte Carlo estimates along two parameterised curves in the domain.
 We report a residual loss of $\mathcal{L}_{res} = 2.45e-3$, averaged over 1000 random samples of quantized measures, as well as an HJB loss of $\mathcal{L}_{\text {HJB}} = 3.82e-4$.
 The HJB loss demonstrates a good fit of the neural network towards the finite-dimensional value function, and the residual loss indicates a good approximation of the mean field value function $v$ on the domain $\Pcal_2(\R)$.
-In terms of computational performance, the training time of the neural network $\bar{v}^{*}_{N,\eta}$ was approximately 7 hours, which is a significant improvement on the reported 3 days of training time in \cite{pham2022mean}.
+In terms of computational performance, the training time of the neural network $\bar{v}^{*}_{N,\eta}$ was approximately 7 hours.
 After training, an average of 0.66 seconds is required for the evaluation of $v(t,\mu)$ for a given measure $\mu$.
 In comparison, generating an Monte Carlo estimate of the value function `online' directly with the control $\alpha^{*}_{\theta}$ requires approximately 2.67 seconds per evaluation.
 Therefore, for applications requiring knowledge of the value function across the whole domain $\Pcal_2(\R^d)$, for example the computation of level set $\{\mu \in \Pcal_2(\R): v(t,\mu) = 0\}$, significant savings in computational time can be achieved.

 \FloatBarrier